What is Epilepsy?

 What investigations are advised in cases of Epilepsy?

 • Neurological examination of the patient.
-History taking plays an important role in getting a type of seizure and severity of the attack.
+History taking plays an important role in getting a type of seizure and the severity of the attack.

 • Blood tests are done that is